-Trademark law and intellectual property
+Trademark law and intellectual property Investigations

-It is essential for businesses that use trademark law to keep a tab on the market to ensure that their trademarks are not being illegally used by others.
+It is essential for businesses that use trademark law to keep a tab on the market to ensure that others are not illegally using their trademarks.
 Seek the counsel of an attorney or a law firm on how to deal with copyright or trademark infringement by your competitors.

-Copyright on the internet
+Copyright on the Internet

-Talk to your attorney
+Talk to your attorney.